ashley003/personal-container/README.md

 # Personal Container
-A website that allows the user to keep track of items in a container (e.g. fridge, garden, room, etc.)
+A website that allows the user to keep track of items in a container (e.g. fridge, garden, room, bookshelf, etc.)
 The user can add, remove, view all items, or search for items.

 Possible extra features: